 Behaviour and sleep

 Any mum who is battling an overtired toddler knows how much lack of sleep influences their behaviour.
-But toddlers don’t have a ‘sleep switch’ either and so helping your little one to get enough shut eye can be a challenge.
+But toddlers don’t have a ‘sleep switch’ either and so helping your little one relax enough to fall asleep can be a challenge.

 Solving nap refusal

-While there is no simple answer, there are a few things you can try to solve the nap refusal issue.
+While there is no simple answer to this particular sleep challenge, there are a few things you can try to solve the nap refusal issue:

 - Wear him out: Just like us, tired tots are more likely to want sleep.
 Tiring little ones out by getting them out in the playground for a play in the morning usually does the trick.
-If you don’t feel like battling your toddler in the car seat, try going for a walk around the block.
+If you don’t feel like battling your toddler in the car seat (or risk him falling asleep for 10 minutes on your way home), try going for a walk around the block.
 Any physical activity will help to burn off some of that toddler stream.